Maute members not in Metro – NCRPO

 Albayalde called on Metro Manila residents to remain calm since the police force is on high alert.

 Maute is facing five counts of kidnapping and illegal detention charges.
-His sons, Omar and Abdullah, led the group that attacked Marawi City, along with top terrorist Isnilon Hapilon.
+His sons, Omar and Abdullah, led the group that attacked Marawi City, along with to terrorist Isnilon Hapilon,

-The military is verifying reports that the two brothers were killed in air strikes launched by the Armed Forces of the Philippines last week.

 The NCRPO also gave assurances that a tight security scheme has been laid out for the concert of Britney Spears at the Mall of Asia in Pasay City on June 15.